 7. If the paint job is fairly quick (less than 10 minutes), you can wait until the end of the project to activate the paint.
 If the paint job is larger and will take more than 10 minutes, you should paint for a few minutes and then activate the paint.

 8. Activating is very easy.
-You will spray the paint you have applied to your project with RedOx Activator.
-Spray the project with a lot of activator the first time.
-Once you have activated the paint, wait a few minutes and then do it once again.
+NOTE: You must activate your project while the paint is still wet.
+Liberally spray your project with RedOx Activator.
+You want to completely saturate your Brutal Rust paint with activator.
+Once you have activated the paint, wait a few minutes (5 - 10 minutes) and then do it once again.
 If you want drips, you should apply a lot of activator in one area and let it run.
 This technique will create a rusted, drip line on the project.